-New First-Year and Transfer Students
+New First-Year Students

 Welcome to the College of Arts and Sciences at the University of Virginia!
 We will do our best to make your introduction to the University as smooth as possible.
 Students succeed here when they inform themselves, obtain advice, and carefully consider choices.
 As you prepare to come to the University for your first year, please follow the steps below: